WiCi-Lab/MTN/README.md

 # MTN
-The code will be released soon
+A preliminary version has been uploaded, while the clean code and the related instruction will be updated soon.